KeyframeFace: Language-Driven Facial Animation via Semantic Keyframes: Training and Implementation Details

-\textbf{Results Analysis.} As shown in Table~\ref{tab:mae_results_desc}, semantic representation plays a decisive role, with Vector format causing severe degradation in foundation models, while ARKit-based annotations consistently achieve the best performance.
-Only two configurations—Tuned-qwen3-14b-ARKit-semantic and Tuned-qwen3-4b-ARKit-semantic—reach breakthrough MAE levels around 0.039, demonstrating the effectiveness of combining ARKit annotations with text input.
-Although larger models generally perform better, several 4B configurations exceed certain 14B counterparts, indicating non-linear scale effects and possible overfitting in larger models, which is further supported by the training and validation loss trends in Table~\ref{tab:training_loss}.
+\paragraph{Semantic Representation and Annotation Type.} As shown in~\Cref{tab:mae_results_desc}, semantic representation plays a decisive role: non-semantic format causes severe performance degradation in frozen models, while ARKit-based annotations consistently achieve the best reconstruction accuracy across all settings.
+Only \textbf{LoRA-qwen3-14b-ARKit-semantic} and \textbf{LoRA-qwen3-4b-ARKit-semantic} reach breakthrough MAE levels around 0.039, demonstrating the synergistic effect of ARKit annotations and semantic input.
+Additionally, Table~\ref{tab:training_loss} shows that ARKit-based annotations consistently yield the lowest training and evaluation loss across all three model architectures, further supporting their adoption as the primary annotation type in our main experiments.